 We are delighted to share with you that Cybersecurity at MIT Sloan’s acclaimed Executive Education programs are available for you and your colleagues!
-A two-day program will teach non-cybersecurity executives the basics they need to know to help your organization be more cyber-resiliant.
-And the 6-week online program is perfect for non-cybersecurity leaders who want to understand basic concepts of cybersecurity leadership from their own desk.
+A three-day live online program will teach non-cybersecurity executives the basics they need to know to help your organization be more cyber-resiliant.
+And the 6-week virtual program is perfect for non-cybersecurity leaders who want to understand basic concepts of cybersecurity leadership from their own desk.
 For more information, please visit MIT’s executive education website or sign up today.

 Why Join Cybersecurity at MIT Sloan?